Welcome to Music.

 “Music gives soul to the universe, wings to the mind, flight to the imagination, and life to everything.” - Plato

 We aim for every child in our school to become a musician.
-Every child has the opportunity to learn how to play a variety of musical instruments and by Year 6 to have progressed to be able to choose which they feel strongest at to develop further in class ensemble.
+Every child has the opportunity to learn how to play a variety of musical instruments and by Year 6 to have progressed to be able to choose which they feel strong at to develop further in class ensemble.
 All children have the opportunity to listen to a variety of different music from history and other cultures and to listen, appraise, sing, perform, improvise and compose.
-We want children to leave our school with confidence in what they can do, an appreciation of the joy of playing and performing, and a love of music.
+We want children to leave our school with a rounded musical experience, confidence in what they can do, an appreciation of the joy of playing and performing, and a love of music.

 We use an exciting website called Charanga Musical School in our Music lessons.
 This helps to teach musical knowledge and skills in spiral progression, through learning to sing, play instruments, improvise and compose to many different pieces of music.
 We use music from different cultures and genres throughout history as a starting point, including classical, jazz, reggae, hip hop, rock and pop.
 We perform in class at the end of every lesson.

 In Key Stage 1 children learn about key musical concepts through singing and playing percussion instruments, including djembe drums and glockenspiels, in weekly 30 minute lessons.

 Using a mixture of Charanga and other resources, in Key Stage 2 children learn how to play the recorder to learning how to play the keyboard from Year 3 onwards.
 This is to encourage a deeper understanding of one instrument throughout KS2.
 They continue to develop their musical knowledge and skills through singing and playing a variety of instruments, including glockenspiels, keyboards, various percussion instruments and steel pans, in a 1 hour lesson on a 3 week cycle.
-They also learn about and have the opportunity to have a go at playing other instruments such as the trumpet, trombone, saxophone, drum kit and electric guitar.
+They also learn about and have the opportunity to have a try at playing other instruments such as the trumpet, trombone, saxophone, drum kit and electric guitar.